Cups per second (cup/s) | Kilolitres per second (kl/s) |

 1000 | 0.2365882365129 |

-To convert from cups per second to kiloliters per second, you need to understand the relationship between these units:
+To convert cups per second to kilolitres per second, you need to know the conversion factor between cups and kilolitres.

 See below section for step by step unit conversion with formulas and explanations.
 Please refer to the table below for a list of all the Kilolitres per second to other unit conversions.